 Companies are upgrading their budget processes with software that pulls data directly from the systems that generate it (accounting, property management, etc.).
 By making this change, we eliminate the need to type in or freshen data.

 Instead of manually preparing spreadsheets and manually uploading data, operators can simply go to one place, set up parameters, and have the technology push all of the data out.
 The data is then instantly available for budgeting, saving a lot of time not only in data entry but correcting things and fixing formulas and gathering data.
 The solution pulls in the data from other places.
 We will show how processes that used to take days can now be executed in minutes.

 And because the data is being pulled easily from source solutions, it makes it easy to budget in different ways.
 Dealing with the mixed asset-type portfolios, as described earlier, becomes a simple task of adjusting parameters rather than having to create multiple spreadsheets and processes.
-Drilling into specific unit types and other value-adding analysis is also rendered simple by the process and technology we’ll be describing at RealWorld.
+Drilling into specific unit types and other value-adding analysis is also rendered simple by the process and technology of property budgeting software.

 Plugging numbers into spreadsheets is a process straight out of the ‘80s.
 So why continue doing it time and again?

 Discover a multifamily budgeting software solution flexible enough to handle the unpredictability of property ownership.